How is the expected late fee income determined?

 Phil Laren has 29 years experience in all aspects of servicing, modeling, pricing, trading, negotiating, hedging, risk analysis, accounting analysis and operations.

-He created the Desktop Servicing Model that has helped countless Mortgage Banking professionals make the right decisions in their servicing valuations.
+He created MSRlive!, our newly launched mortgage servicing software, based on the same Desktop Servicing Model that has helped countless Mortgage Banking professionals make the right decisions in their servicing valuations.

 In this volume he explains the importance of late fee revenue in valuation.